Financial Planning After Graduation

 Plan for Emergencies

-Life happens.
+As we all know, life happens.
 Cars break down.
 Injuries or other unexpected situations arise.
 You can be ready if you have an emergency fund when they do.
 To start, aim for $1000 set aside for emergencies.
 Then, as you remove your debt burden, you can grow that to six months or a year’s worth of money set aside.

 You may also want to create a sinking funds account that has money set aside for things like car repairs, buying a new vehicle with cash, a downpayment on a house, home repairs, or vacation.